+Stroll through your workplace and listen.
+What do you hear?
 If employees are yelling across the room or laughing up a storm, you’ve probably got a productivity problem on your hands.
-In fact, recent studies indicate that noise is the No. 1 negative drain on productivity.

-But establishing peace and quiet takes some delicacy.
-You’ve got to cut the noise level without making staffers feel like you’re micromanaging their behavior.
-Here’s how:
+Establishing peace and quiet takes some delicacy.
+Here’s how to cut the noise level without making staff feel like you’re micromanaging them:

-Ask for “situational silence.”
-When you’re about to make a call or hold a meeting, ask your staff to keep quiet.
-Tell them that you’re about to tackle something important, and a background din may disrupt your work.
+Ask for situational silence.
+When you have important work to do, tell staff that you’re about to tackle something important, and a background din may disrupt your work.
 By tying your request to a specific situation, they may realize how often they get too loud.

 Assign more work.
-Approach a loudmouth and say, “It appears you’ve got some time on your hands.
+Say to a loudmouth, “It appears you’ve got some time on your hands.
 Can you tackle this project for me?”

-Pay more attention to your “silent clams.”
-Some noisy people want to shine the spotlight on themselves.
-They may crave your attention, and they figure that their high-decibel antics will be hard to ignore.
-But you should go out of your way to initiate contact with the quietest members of your unit.
-Seek them out and spend time with them.
+Pay more attention to the silent types.
+Some people are noisy because they want to shine the spotlight on themselves.
+Solution: Go out of your way to initiate contact with the quietest members of the team and spend time with them.
 This sends a message that you prefer to be in the company of those who keep their voices down.